 - What are the types of backups?

 - How good is your backup?

 In information technology, a backup or data backup is a copy of computer data taken and stored elsewhere.
 You can use this to restore the original after a data-loss event.
 WordPress backup is a data backup copy of all files and databases.

-WordPress websites collect data every day, which you rely on when conducting your business and engaging with your customers.
+WordPress websites collect data daily, which you rely on when conducting business and engaging with customers.
 You must consistently make copies of your website in case things go wrong.
-Regular backups are a vital insurance against a data-loss catastrophe.
+Regular backups are vital insurance against a data-loss catastrophe.

 The most common risks of website data loss are: